STORYTELLER

 story of a bold woman who supported and spied for the Union, aiding

-soldiers and slaves, all while living in the Confederate capitol.
+in the Confederate capitol.

 4th grade – adults